AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Async_and_Await/README.md

     alert("Time taken in milliseconds: " + timeTaken);
 })
 ```
-In this example, we have an unhandled error in the console (after 2 seconds), and the alert appeafrs after approximately 5 seconds.
+In this example, we have an unhandled error in the console (after 2 seconds), and the alert appears after approximately 5 seconds.

 To start the promises in parallel and catch the error properly, we could use `Promise.all()`, as discussed earlier:
 ```